 The release of BNP is related to increased preload

 Stem 9 of 10The patient is started on medication.
-Of the below choices, select all that are true for this patient.
+Of the choices below, select the two that are true.

 A contraindication for digoxin is atrial fibrillation